PaddlePaddle/Paddle/doc/fluid/design/dist_train/async_update.md

 1. The Trainer would wait for the PS finished the optimize stage, and GET the parameters from PS, so all the Trainers would get the same parameters.

-In the synchronously distributed training, there should be a **barrier** which used to wait all the trainer processes synchronise the parameters and then continue to the next epoch.
+In Synchronous Distributed Training, there is a **barrier** on each PS to wait until all trainers processes have completed running current mini-batch.
+After that, all trainers can continue to run the next mini-batch.
+So, we can find that the overall performance of Synchronous Distributed Training depends on the slowest node.

-The performance of an asynchronously distributed training job depends on the slowest node.
-For example, if there were hundreds or thousands of training nodes in a Job and one or more training nodes were much slower then the others, all the training nodes need to wait for the slowest node to synchronise the parameters from PS nodes, so the performance would be very poor because of the slowest node.
-In the *asynchronous* distributed training, there is no **barrier** to synchronise the parameters, the optimizing stage is independently on each trainer process, this would achieve scaling and better throughput in a job.
-In this design doc, we will introduce how to implement the **asynchronous** distributed training base on PaddlePaddle Fluid.
+In Asynchronous Distributed Training, we don't need to wait for a global mini-bach, the optimizer on the PS will run immediately when the gradient is uploaded to the PS from one trainer.
+This mode would train such models that achieve scaling, better throughput.
+In this design doc, we will introduce how to implement the Asynchronous Distributed Training base on PaddlePaddle Fluid.

 ## Design